Tripletformer for Probabilistic Interpolation of Irregularly sampled Time Series: Proposed Model: Tripletformer

 \section{Proposed Model: Tripletformer}

-Our proposed Tripletformer holds an encoder-decoder architecture for the problem of probabilistic interpolation in AsTS.
-It leverages on the asynchronous sampling of observations, and operates on the observations directly.
+Our proposed Tripletformer holds an encoder-decoder architecture for the problem of probabilistic interpolation in IMTS.
+The model utilizes the irregular sampling of observations by operating on the observations directly.

 Our encoder $E$, similar to that of the transformer model~\cite{VS17}, maps the input time series $X$ which is a set of $s = |X|$ many observations $\{x_1, ..., x_s\}$ to a set of continuous representations $Z^{(e)} = \{z^{(e)}_1, ..., z^{(e)}_s\}$ corresponding to $X$.
 Our decoder outputs the parameters of the probability distribution of the target observation value $\hat{Pr}(u'|Z^{(e)},w)$ conditioning up on the encoder output $Z^{(e)}$, and independent variables $w = (t', c')$ of the target observation $x'$.
 The architecture of the proposed model is shown in Figure~\ref{fig:Tripletformer}.
-We explain the encoder and decoder blocks in the following sections.
+The model components are explained in more detail in the following sections of the paper.